 104 participants from 23 Local Government areas visited Moira to participate in this event which was held at Numurkah.
 The welcome function was held at the Numurkah Showgrounds while the golf event was held at the Numurkah Golf and Bowls Club.

-Funded entirely through entry fees and sponsorship, will host in 2014.
-Proceeds from the event along there were many benefits of hosting this event.
+Funded entirely through entry fees and sponsorship, there were many benefits of hosting this event.
 In addition to profiling the municipality, its local attractions and businesses, the event attracted